matloff/dsld/README.md

 - **DsldML**: Comparison of conditions for sensitive groups via ML algorithms

 - **DsldTakeLookAround**: Evaluates feature sets for predicting Y while considering correlation with sensitive variable S

-- **DsldScatterPlot3D**: Plots a dataset on 3 axes, with the color of the point depending on a 4th variable
+- **DsldUtilFairness**: Generates 2 plots depicting the Utility against D and Fairness against D

 - **DsldCHunting**: Confounder hunting--searches for variables C that predict both Y and S

 - **DsldOHunting**: Proxy hunting--searches for variables O that predict S

+- **DsldScatterPlot3D**: Plots a dataset on 3 axes, with the color of the point depending on a 4th variable

 - **DsldConditsDisparity**: Plots mean Y against X for each level of S, revealing potential Simpson's Paradox-like differences under specified conditions